bakedziti420/nodejs/readme.md

 // throws Assertion Error
 ```

->Note: When using `const` or `let` you may run into this error: "SyntaxError: Block-scoped declarations (let, const, function, class) not yet supported outside strict mode", which means in order to use them you have to run the file in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) by writing the string `'use strict'` at that top of the file.
+>Note: When using `const` or `let` you may run into this error: "SyntaxError: Block-scoped declarations (let, const, function, class) not yet supported outside strict mode", which means in order to use them you have to run the file in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) by writing the string `'use strict'` at the top of the file.
 Strict mode throws more errors that could otherwise get unnoticed.

-####TDD-style tests
+#### TDD-style tests

 Similarly, you can test a function's actual output against its expected output.
 (This is TDD!)